bevansm/and-dragons/README.md

 2. Navigate to <http://localhost:8090>
 3. Log in using:
    - Username: `dragons`
-   - Passowrd: `dragons`
+   - Password: `dragons`
 4. Navigate to the `dragons_db` database on the left hand side of the menu.
-5. From here, you'll be able to look through an interact with the database.
+5. From here, you'll be able tod look through an interact with the database.
 Happy development!

 ## Integrations